joelhawksley/identity/components/slides.md

 ^ Another weakness is the lack of a method signature

-^ Unlike a method declaration on an object, views do not expose the values they are expected to receive
+^ Unlike a method declaration on an object, views do not declare the values they are expected to receive

 ---